NikosGkikas13/github-slideshow/_posts/0000-01-02-NikosGkikas13.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our Nikos Gkikas' slide!"
 ---
 Your text bro!!
 Use the left arrow to go back!